rocky/python-xasm/HOW-TO-USE.rst

 Some of these can be omitted and default values will be used.
 For the lists like Constants, Names, and so on, those can be omitted too.
 But if they are, the instruction section can't refer to those values by list index value.
-(List index value is however used in the actual bytecode.)b
+(List index value is however used in the actual bytecode.)

 Although we haven't gotten to the exact format of instructions, what the last sentence means is that